Recycling and/or Disposing Of Old Computer Equipment

 - Computers should have software and/or services de-authorised/deactivated.

 - iPhones, iPads and iPod touches can be easily factory reset using the Erase All Content and Settings option on the device itself.
+NOTE: If your iOS device is running iOS 7 or later it will have an "Activation Lock" - you should deactivate the activation lock before erasing the device and disposing of it!

 - Apple Airport Express/Base Stations/Time Capsules can be (factory) reset.

-- Other computing equipment like routers and printers can be (factory) reset - check the manual for the device for more information.
+- Other computing equipment like routers and printers can usually be (factory) reset - check the manual for the device for more information.

 Authorised/Activated Software and/or Services

-- Apple iTunes related services
+- Apple software and related services

-- Adobe Creative Suite and other products
+- Adobe Creative Suite/Creative Cloud and other products/services

-- Microsoft Office 2011 for Mac but not Office 2004 or 2008
+- Microsoft Office 2011/2016/2019/365 for Mac but not Office 2004 or 2008

-- Microsoft Windows and other products
+- Microsoft Windows and other products/services

 - QuarkXPress